Jacalz/rymdport/README.md

 <a href='https://flathub.org/apps/details/io.github.jacalz.rymdport'><img width='200' alt='Download on Flathub' src='https://dl.flathub.org/assets/badges/flathub-badge-en.svg'/></a>

+### Packages in repositories

 The following distributions also have binary packages available through their respective package managers:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/rymdport.svg)](https://repology.org/project/rymdport/versions)

+For more information on how to build Rymdport for a distribution package, see [PACKAGING.md](PACKAGING.md).

 ### Running on macOS arm64 (M1/M2)